 Heat transfer at the metal/mold interface in continuous casting is referred to as mold or primary cooling.
-It varies with time, or distance down the mold, and can be subdivided into two regions of behavior:^[18,19] (1) mold/metal direct contact and (2) air gap cooling, as shown in Figure 3(a).
-In the beginning at the meniscus, the solidifying metal is in close contact with the mold, and the heat-transfer rate is very high.
-Specifically, peak heat fluxes can exceed 10 MWm-2 in steel continuous casting^[1,20] and 1 MWm-2 in aluminum DC casting^[2].
+It varies with time, or distance down the mold, and can be subdivided into two regions of behavior^[17, 18]: (i) mold/metal direct contact, and (ii) air gap cooling, as shown in Figure 3(a).
+In the beginning at the meniscus, the solidifying metal is in close contact with the mold, and the heat transfer rate is very high.
+Specifically, peak heat fluxes can exceed 10 MWm-2 in steel continuous casting^[1, 19] and 1 MWm-2 in aluminum D.C. casting^[2].
 The latter process has smaller values for several reasons.
-Firstly, the roughness of the cast surface depends on alloy composition, as shown in Figure 4 (0.25 mm for lowand high-carbon steels and 0.65 mm for peritectic grades) and (0.05 mm for AA1050 and 0.45 mm for AA5182 aluminum alloys)^[21], and this will impact the heat flux in the mold.
-The DC cast surface likely has thicker oxide layers with different properties, which would increase the contact resis-
+Firstly, the roughness of the cast surface depends on alloy composition, as shown in Figure 4, (0.05 mm for AA1050 - 0.45 mm for AA5182 aluminum alloys)^[20] and (0.25 mm for low and high carbon steels - 0.65 mm for peritectic grades)^[21], and this will impact on the heat flux in the mold.
+The D.C. cast surface likely has thicker oxide layers with different properties, which would increase the contact resistance of the interfacial gap.
+In addition, the aluminum shell conducts heat faster away from the peak heat flux region, which is also shorter in length.
+In steel continuous casting, the newly-formed shell remains in relatively good contact with most of the 700 mm long mold, owing to pressure from the internal liquid pool pushing the weak shell against the mold walls, and intentional tapering of the mold walls to match the solidification shrinkage.
+In D.C. casting, however, the duration of this initial contact stage is quite brief, ending within 80 mm of mold-metal contact.